yellow0125/final/proposal/Proposal.md

 - easy to save recipes

 #### Q5 What is innovative about your app idea?
 What will be particularly surprising or elegant about the concept?
 In current market, there are either social media app or cooking teaching app.
-Our Foofriend is an unique app combine both social & cooking features.
-In this app, people can make friends who have similar taste or can share their own receipts to become a cheif KOL.
+Our Fooriend is an unique app combine both social & cooking features.
+In this app, people can make friends who have similar taste or can share their own receipts to become a chef KOL.
 As a social media app, we focus only in cooking.
 As a receipt sharing app, we have social features.

 #### Q6 What about your app will keep people engaged using it for a long time, even once the novelty wears off?